 Clients changing their mind in the middle of a project is a common occurrence in the web design field.
-It is important to protect yourself legally when this occurs.
+It is essential to protect yourself legally when this occurs.
 If you fail to do so, you risk not getting paid for the extra work you put into the project.
 To prevent this painful scenario, every web designer needs to have a procedure in place for documenting changes requested by clients in writing.

 A potential client contacts you about developing a social media site.
 The two of you meet multiple times and work out the specifications for the project.
 The client accepts your cost estimate and signs your contract.